ibm-cloud-docs/satellite/iam.md

 ### Example UI steps
 {: #iam-assign-ui}

+Use the {{site.data.keyword.cloud_notm}} IAM console to grant an access policy to an access group to manage {{site.data.keyword.satelliteshort}} locations, hosts, and endpoints as shown in the following example.
+{: shortdesc}

 1. Log in to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/){: external}.
 2. From the menu bar, click **Manage > Access (IAM)**.
 3. Click **Access groups**, and then click the access group that you want to assign access to {{site.data.keyword.satellitelong_notm}}.